Image

 You’re going to need to fuel up on good food to get ready for your big day.
 Visit Hot Shots Cafe in Cranbrook, which is an all-time local hot spot serving up breakfast and lunch.
 From their hot beverages, such as lattes, blended teas, and traditional coffee, to their all-day breakfast, this place offers a place to hang out, meet, and relax while enjoying one of Cranbrook's culinary gems.

 Pick up snacks or a picnic lunch!
-There’s several options downtown Cranbrook, including Two Birds Deli, Max’s Place, and Kootenay Grounds Café & Book Store.
+There’s several options downtown Cranbrook, including Morchella Market, Max’s Place, and Kootenay Grounds Café & Book Store.
 All offer fresh food to-go, such as salads, sandwiches/wraps, specialty beverages, and baked treats.

 First lake of the day is Jimsmith Lake Provincial Park, great for swimming, paddling, fishing, picnicking and wildlife viewing.
 From Cranbrook, head south on the Crowsnest Highway 3/95.
 Turn right onto Jimsmith Lake Road and follow it about 4 kms to Jimsmith Lake Provincial Park.